QE-Lab/dqcsim/doc/src/intro/gatestream.md

 On the receiving end, the behavior is standardized as follows.

  - If the gate does not have a name:
-    - if there is a Pauli matrix:
+    - if there is a matrix:
        - turn the matrix into a controlled matrix with the appropriate number of control qubits (which may be zero), and
        - apply the matrix to the concatenation of the control and target qubits;
     - measure every qubit in the `measures` list in the Z basis.
-Note that this should be supported *in addition* to the application of a Pauli gate.
+Note that this should be supported *in addition* to the application of a unitary gate.
  - Otherwise, if the gate has a name recognized by the backend implementation, the behavior is up to the backend implementation.
  - Otherwise, the backend should return an error.